Sex, Love & Pain

 Sex, Love & Pain is the third studio album by American R&B singer-songwriter Tank.
-It was released on May 15, 2007 by Blackground Records and Universal Motown Records.
-The album debuted at number two on the Billboard 200, selling 103,000 copies in its first week, while reaching number one on Billboard's Top R&B/Hip-Hop Albums.
+It was released on May 15, 2007, by Blackground Records and Universal Motown Records.
+The album debuted at number 2 on the Billboard 200, selling 103,000 copies in its first week, while reaching number 1 on Billboard's Top R&B/Hip-Hop Albums.
 Tank's first album to have a Parental Advisory sticker, Sex, Love & Pain was nominated for a Grammy Award for Best R&B Album at the 50th Grammy Awards.

-Its first single was "Please Don't Go", followed by "Heartbreaker".
+The album's lead single was "Please Don't Go", which topped the US Billboard Adult R&B Songs chart for six weeks.

 Critical reception

-AllMusic found that Sex, Love & Pain offers up more smooth urban contemporary grooves tailor-made for deep, soulful seduction.
-Tank's upbringing in the church is in ample evidence throughout in his impassioned, gospel-infused delivery, but most of the topics on Sex Love & Pain wouldn't pass muster with the local Reverend.
-The vibe of the album is generally low-key, with bright, keys-heavy arrangements and call-and-response vocals with backup singers (further contributing to the churchified feel), but Tank keeps things intimate with his pleading, flexible tenor and boudoir themes.
-Fans of Ginuwine, Omarion, and R. Kelly should check this one out."
+AllMusic wrote that the album contained "smooth urban contemporary grooves tailor-made for deep, soulful seduction."

 Track listing

 Personnel

 Credits for Sex, Love & Pain adapted from Allmusic.